Skip to content

 To see how inflation increases affect your annual pension, register or sign in to your online member account.

-• A: Pension plan provisions can change over time and no generation of teachers has received exactly the same benefits as the one before or after it.
+• A: Pension plan provisions can change over time and no generation of teachers has received the same benefits as the one before or after it.
 For example, inflation protection was not provided automatically until the mid-1970s, and many older members did not have an opportunity to retire at an 85 factor or receive a 10-year pension guarantee.

 Keep in mind that Ontario’s Pension Benefits Act protects the value of pension benefits already earned by working and retired members.